In this article:

 The Discover it® Cash Back card offers some hefty rewards, particularly for new cardholders, making it one of the most valuable everyday cash back cards available.
 And with no annual fee, you never have to justify that you're getting enough value to make up for the card's cost—assuming you don't carry a balance.

-If you have high expectations for a cash back card, the Discover it® Cash Back is one you need to check out.
-You can earn meaty rewards—5% cash back on categories that rotate quarterly on up to $1,500 in purchases each time you activate—and a generous new cardholder bonus and an introductory 0% annual percentage rate (APR) on purchases and balance transfers for 14 months—all with no annual fee.
+If you have high expectations for a cash back card, the Discover it® Cash Back is worth checking out.
+The card offers an impressive 5% cash back on up to $1,500 in purchases in categories that rotate quarterly.
+It also offers a generous new cardholder bonus and an introductory 0% annual percentage rate (APR) on purchases and balance transfers for 14 months—all with no annual fee.

 Getting the Most From Discover it® 5% Cash Back

-You can redeem cash back in any amount, at any time, and rewards never expire.
+You can redeem cash back in any amount and at any time, and rewards never expire.
 Other redemption options include direct deposits into your bank account, statement credits, donations to select charities, gift cards, e-certificates and shopping on Amazon.com.

 Cash Back Matched Your First Year